Skip to content

 Download KernelSU manager APP from GitHub Releases and install it to your device:

-• If the app shows Unsupported, it means You should compile the kernel yourself, KernelSU won't and never provide a boot image for you to flash.
+• If the app shows Unsupported, it means you should compile the kernel yourself, KernelSU won't and never provide a boot image for you to flash.

 • If the app shows Not installed, then your devices is officially supported by KernelSU.